tox-dev/tox-uv/README.md

 - `dev` will use the `uv-venv-lock-runner` and use `uv sync` to install dependencies to the environment with the `dev`, `test` and `type` extra groups.

-Note that when using `uv-venv-lock-runner` all dependencies will come from the lock file, controlled by `extras.
-As such, the `deps` option is ignored.
+Note that when using `uv-venv-lock-runner`, all dependencies will come from the lock file, controlled by `extras`.
+Therefore, the `deps` option is ignored.

 ### uv_seed